Families Understanding Nature (FUN) Camp

-They participate in a variety of activities to develop a greater appreciation for the outdoors, become more comfortable in an outdoor environment and have fun.
+FUN Camp offers parents and their children an opportunity to spend a weekend in the outdoors, reestablishing bonds and honing outdoor skills.
+They participate in a variety of activities to develop a greater appreciation for the outdoors, become more comfortable in an outdoor environment, and simply have fun.
 Children must be between 10 and 13 years old to attend.

 - Father/Child FUN Camp: April 15th & 16th 2023, registration opens February 1st

 - Mother/Child FUN Camp: October 7th & 8th 2023, registration opens August 1st

 For more information on Mother/Child FUN Camp, contact Joelle Constant at firstname.lastname@example.org or 225.274.8192.